a2975667/QSurvey/README.md

 - Frontend: `cd client && npm start` (CRA on http://localhost:3000)

 The CRA dev server proxies `/api` requests to the backend (configured via `client/package.json`).

+Local setup checklist
+- MongoDB: ensure `MONGO_URI` in `server/.env.development` points at a reachable Mongo instance.
+- OAuth: Google client/secret are required for login flows; for local-only testing without OAuth you can focus on survey flows that don’t require auth, but most routes expect valid credentials.
+- Ports: backend listens on 6060, frontend on 3000 (proxy enabled).
+- Tests: run from package roots with `CI=true npm test -- --runInBand` in `client/` or `server/` to mirror CI behavior.

 ## API and Routing